 Source of sensitive information: This information is typically obtained directly from you in the application form, from the checks described above, from interviews, or as otherwise notified to you within the application process.

 In some circumstances we will use a third party service provider to verify the personal information you submit in the course of your application, including through reference checks and where applicable, background checks as described above.

 The above information is mandatory to the application and recruitment process.
 We consider this appropriate having regard to the nature of our business and our legal and regulatory responsibilities as referred to above.
-If you wish to discuss these checks in further detail or raise a specific concern, please call your Human Resources contact at your earliest convenience, or email us at UK-Recruiting@creditkarma.com.
+If you have any questions or concerns, please get in touch with your Human Resources contact or email us at UK-Recruiting@creditkarma.com.

 4. OUR LEGAL GROUNDS FOR PROCESSING PERSONAL DATA

 This section explains the basis on which we process your personal data.

 To consider your application and assess whether to employ you.